deammion/Engr-Project/project_requirement/project-requirement.md

 ### 3.4 Performance requirements

-See 9.5.13. for most systems this will be around one page.
-Hardware projects also see section 9.4.6.

- **9.5.13 Performance requirements** <br>

 The performance requirements section will discuss how a system will perform once it is in use.
 In order for the performance of a system to be deemed successful, the system must adhere to a set of specific requirements.
 Furthermore, this section will comprehensively outline what a user should expect when interacting with the system. <br>

 * The number of simultaneous users that the system can support during the collection phase is 1.
 However, during the real phase the system is able to support >1 (multiple) users.<br>